Reduction potential

+Artistic view of an electrochemical cell.

-Redox potential (also known as oxidation / reduction potential, ORP, pe, $E_{red}$, or $E_{h}$) is a measure of the tendency of a chemical species to acquire electrons from or lose electrons to an electrode and thereby be reduced or oxidised respectively.
+Redox potential (also known as oxidation / reduction potential, ORP, pe, $E_{red}$, or $E_{h}$) is a measure of the tendency of a chemical species to acquire electrons from, or lose electrons to, an electrode and thereby be reduced or oxidised respectively.
 Redox potential is expressed in volts (V).
-Each species has its own intrinsic redox potential; for example, the more positive the reduction potential (reduction potential is more often used due to general formalism in electrochemistry), the greater the species' affinity for electrons and tendency to be reduced.
+Each species has its own intrinsic redox potential; for example, the more positive the reduction potential (reduction potential is more commonly used due to the general formalism in electrochemistry), the greater the species' affinity for electrons and its tendency to be reduced (stronger oxidising agent).

 Measurement and interpretation

 In aqueous solutions, redox potential is a measure of the tendency of the solution to either gain or lose electrons in a reaction.
-A solution with a higher (more positive) reduction potential than some other molecule will have a tendency to gain electrons from this molecule (i.e. to be reduced by oxidizing this other molecule) and a solution with a lower (more negative) reduction potential will have a tendency to lose electrons to other substances (i.e. to be oxidized by reducing the other substance).
-Because the absolute potentials are next to impossible to accurately measure, reduction potentials are defined relative to a reference electrode.
+A solution where the solute has a higher (more positive) reduction potential than some other molecule will have a tendency to gain electrons from this molecule (i.e. to be reduced by oxidizing this other molecule), and a solution with a lower (more negative) reduction potential will have a tendency to lose electrons to other substances (i.e. to be oxidized by reducing the other substance).
+Because the absolute potentials are almost impossible to accurately measure, reduction potentials are defined relative to a reference electrode.
 Reduction potentials of aqueous solutions are determined by measuring the potential difference between an inert sensing electrode in contact with the solution and a stable reference electrode connected to the solution by a salt bridge.

 The sensing electrode acts as a platform for electron transfer to or from the reference half cell; it is typically made of platinum, although gold and graphite can be used as well.
 The reference half cell consists of a redox standard of known potential.
 The standard hydrogen electrode (SHE) is the reference from which all standard redox potentials are determined, and has been assigned an arbitrary half cell potential of 0.0 V. However, it is fragile and impractical for routine laboratory use.
-Therefore, other more stable reference electrodes such as silver chloride and saturated calomel (SCE) are commonly used because of their more reliable performance.
+Therefore, more stable reference electrodes, such as silver chloride and saturated calomel (SCE), are commonly used because of their more reliable performance.

 Although measurement of the redox potential in aqueous solutions is relatively straightforward, many factors limit its interpretation, such as effects of solution temperature and pH, irreversible reactions, slow electrode kinetics, non-equilibrium, presence of multiple redox couples, electrode poisoning, small exchange currents, and inert redox couples.
 Consequently, practical measurements seldom correlate with calculated values.
 Nevertheless, reduction potential measurement has proven useful as an analytical tool in monitoring changes in a system rather than determining their absolute value (e.g. process control and titrations).